 Thomas J. Henry are leaders in the area of product liability litigation.
 Our Defective Drug and Products Division have extensive knowledge and resources in order to represent our clients efficiently and aggressively.
 We represent a multitude of people who are battling against manufacturers of defective tires and tire parts.

 Your choice does matter.
 If you or a loved one has been injured in an auto accident caused by a defective or recalled tire, call Thomas J. Henry immediately.
 We represent clients/victims all over the country.
-Our firm has offices in Corpus Christi, San Antonio, Austin, and Dallas serving clients across Texas and nationwide.
+Our firm has offices in Houston, Corpus Christi, San Antonio, Austin, and Dallas serving clients across Texas and nationwide.
 Our attorneys are available 24/7, nights and weekends.